alphagov/govuk-html-crawler/README.md

 `bundle exec rake crawl:meta_descriptions['app/content/sample_base_paths.txt','staging','errors.txt']`

-`sample_base_paths.txt` should be a text file with one base path per line (see app/content/sample_base_paths.txt for an example)
+* `sample_base_paths.txt` should be a text file with one base path per line (see [app/content/sample_base_paths.txt] for an example)

-`staging` should be a valid GOV.UK environment (production, staging or integration) Defaults to `staging` if not defined
+* `staging` should be a valid GOV.UK environment (production, staging or integration) - defaults to `staging` if not defined

-`errors.txt` should be the name of a text file that will be created and populated with any base paths that do not have a meta description tag Defaults to `nil` (no file created) if not defined
+* `errors.txt` should be the name of a text file that will be created and populated with any base paths that do not have a meta description tag - defaults to `nil` (no file created) if not defined

 ## Licence